-- Extensive Enrichment programme, including National Citizen Service (NCS) to support students in the development of a well-rounded CV and to target specific needs for student development relating to CEIAG - Individual interview(s) for specifically targeted students with an external expert and optional parental attendance - Close liaison with the Head of Sixth Form, Tutors and the Careers and Sixth Form Support Coordinator for support with CV, personal statement, university, job and apprenticeship application writing. - Senior Leadership Team (SLT) support for Oxbridge and Russell Group university applicants - Access to the Extended Project Qualification (EPQ) including participation in EPQ Conference at UEA. - Access to careers platform Unifrog including Personal Statement Builder tool. - An introduction to KS5 and the curriculum opportunities available via https://helpyouchoose.org/, OA6 website, and meetings with Head of Sixth Form and Careers and Sixth Form Support Co-ordinator - Support from UEA and NEACO mentors for UCAS applicants - Able, Gifted and talented opportunities such as the continuation of the Norfolk Scholars Programme - Workshop programme delivered by UEA and NUA for all students - Four pathways to provide extensive preparation for Academic, Business, Creativity and Pre-Law - An induction to Post-16/KS5 and a transition programme to prepare all students for Level 3 learning - Action planning and target setting through the existing tutor mentoring programme - An introduction to the work, training, college and university application procedure - An introduction to book and computer-based reference systems through mentoring time - Visits to university open days - Work experience integrated into relevant courses e.g. Child Care - Development of three vocational study programmes: hair, sport, childcare - An opportunity to complete an on-line course finder for employment options - Leavers' interviews for all sixth formers co-ordinated by Communications and Student Support Officer - Work Experience for selected students following applied courses - A prerequisite that all post-16 students participate in voluntary work within the community during the course of sixth form
+- Extensive Enrichment programme, including National Citizen Service (NCS) to support students in the development of a well-rounded CV and to target specific needs for student development relating to CEIAG - Individual interview(s) for specifically targeted students with an external expert and optional parental attendance - Close liaison with the Head of Sixth Form, Tutors and the Careers and Sixth Form Support Coordinator for support with CV, personal statement, university, job and apprenticeship application writing. - Senior Leadership Team (SLT) support for Oxbridge and Russell Group university applicants - Access to the Extended Project Qualification (EPQ) including participation in EPQ Conference at UEA. - Access to careers platform Unifrog including Personal Statement Builder tool. - An introduction to KS5 and the curriculum opportunities available via https://helpyouchoose.org/, OA6 website, and meetings with Head of Sixth Form and Careers and Sixth Form Support Co-ordinator - Support from UEA and NEACO mentors for UCAS applicants - Able, Gifted and talented opportunities eg. UEA Future Forward mentoring Programme - An induction to Post-16/KS5 and a transition programme to prepare all students for Level 3 learning - Participation in the Norfolk County Council Higher Aspiration Scheme including visits to the University College Roadshow and University of Suffolk Open Day - Summer term Work Experience week for all Year 12 students.